12 Things You Probably Never Knew About Halloween

 Orange and black are well-known contrasting Halloween colors.
 Orange symbolizes the fall harvest while black symbolizes death.
 Do you know the story behind these 14 spooky Halloween superstitions?

 You used to have to work harder for your treats

 Many trace trick-or-treating back to Europe where people would go door to door in costume performing choreographed dance routines and songs in exchange for treats.
 At the time it was known as “mumming,” or “guysing,” and was often associated with people begging for money.
-Don’t miss these 13 clever ways to use leftover Halloween candy.
+Now that candy is the treat, you should know how long Halloween candy lasts.

 People used to wear animal skins and heads

 As a tradition, ancient tribes would wear costumes made out of animal skulls and skins.
 They believed it would help them connect to the spirits of the dead.
 Consider yourself lucky that we have costume stores now and don’t have to make them out of animals.